Yashodharajarathne/TaskManagerWebApp/README.md

 # ✅ Task Manager – Laravel + Vue.js

-A modern and responsive Task Manager web application built using **Laravel 10** (API backend) and **Vue.js 3** (frontend).
+A modern and responsive Task Manager web application built using **Laravel 11** (API backend) and **Vue.js 3** (frontend).
 This app allows users to create, toggle, and delete tasks with real-time UI updates and a stylish interface.

 ---

 ## 🚀 Features

 - ✅ Add, toggle, and delete tasks via RESTful API
-- 🎨 Beautiful UI with **Fredoka One** font and glassmorphism design
+- 🎨 Beautiful UI and glassmorphism design
 - ⚡ Dynamic Vue 3 frontend with Axios integration
 - 🔒 Validation and error handling for clean UX